 Science Taboo cards

-I love this suggestion from Debbie Ringham from Cancer Research UK.
+I love this suggestion from Debbie Ringham who previously worked at Cancer Research UK.
 It’s a variation on the classic game ‘Taboo’ which can be played in pairs.
 You put commonly used academic words onto individual cards, and scientists take it in turns to explain what that term means without using it.

 A few shorter bite-sized exercises that could help your charity’s researchers hone the explanations of their work.